RDeRenzi/mujpy/docs/Reference.rst

 alpha
 -----
-the ratio of count rates between Backward and Forward grouping.
+the ratio of count rates :math:`N_f/N_b` between initial (unpolarized) count rates for Backward and Forward grouping.
+Other functionalities of the top box are

+* *Fit* button launches iminuit migrad minimization of the model.
-* The *Load* button opens a file selection widget for the ``pkl`` files containing fit results.
+* *Load fit* button opens a GUI file selection of available (past) ``pkl`` fit files containing fit results.
 Loading one such file  reproduces the input for obtaining again the same fit.
-* *Guess* checkbox, for ploting initial conditions instead of fit results.
-* *alpha* Float Text input, see above
+* *Update* button, to transfer best fit values to parameter guess values.
-* *version* Integer, distinguishes fits of the same model, to allow for different parameter relations (fixed/variable/global/functions).
+* *version* Text, distinguishes fits of the same model, to allow for different parameter relations (fixed/variable/global/functions).
-* *Plot* button, produces a plot with either best fit or guess values.
+* *model* Text area, to define new model: e.g. ```mgmgbl`` is a three component model,  ``mg``, ``mg``, ``bl``.
 * *forward*, *backward* text area define the grouping, defining groups of counters according to the following syntax

- * ``2,3`` or ``2:3`` menas that counters 2,3 are grouped together
+ * ``2,3`` or ``2:3`` means that counters 2,3 are grouped together
  * ``1:5, 10, 15:19`` means that counters 1,2,3,4,5,10,15,16,17,18,19 are grouped together
+* *alpha* Float Text input, see above
+* *offset* is the first good bin, counting from the center prompt peak  (*start* = k means that the fit starts from  bin *offset* + k.

+* *fit range* has a *start, stop* and a *start,stop,pack* options, to define the interval and packing for the fdata minimization.
-* *plot range*
+* *plot range* with more options

  * *start, stop* to plot data between *start* and *stop* bin, with no rebinning
  * *start,stop,pack* to plot data between *start* and *stop* bin, rebinned by factor *pack*
  * *start,stop,late,pack* to plot ata in two successive ranges, between *start* and *stop* bin, with no rebinning, between *stop* and *last*  bin, rebinned by factor *pack*
  * *start,stop,packe,late,packl* to plot data in two successive ranges, between *start* and *stop*,  rebinned by factor *packe*, between *stop* and *last* rebinned by factor *packl*
  * see also `graphic zoom`_

-* *fit range* has only the *start, stop* and  *start,stop,pack* options, to define the interval and packing for the fdata minimization.
+* *Guess* checkbox, for ploting initial conditions instead of fit results.

-* *Update* button, to transfer best fit values to parameter guess values
+* *Plot* button, produces a plot with either best fit or guess values.
-* *loadmodel* Text area, to define new model: e.g. ```blmgmg`` is a three component model, ``bl``, ``mg``, ``mg``
-* *offset* is the first good bin, counting from the center prompt peak  (*start* = k means that the fit starts from  bin *offest* + k.
-* *Fit* button launches iminuit migrad minimization of the model.

 * *Animate* checkbutton, if selected the suite of runs is plotted as frames of an animation, if unselected they are tiled with an offset in a single multirun plot.
 * *Delay* between frames [ms].

-The lower frame contains the fit components selected either by the *loadmodel* syntax or by loding a saved fit.
+The lower frame contains the fit components selected either by the *model* syntax or by loding a saved fit.
 The frame is divided in components boxes, whose first line is the component label and the :ref:`FFT-checKbox`.
 The other lines list their parameters, each indentified by an index, a unique name, a Text area for the starting guess value, a symbol:

  - *~*    free minuit parameter,
  - *!*    fixed parameter